jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/cli/cli-service-module.md

 #### Pushing a config to a mounted node in dry run mode

 To operate in dry-run mode (useful for testing or demo purposes), you need to mount the device with the following configuration.
-Note - the value for the variable classic_ip_wrong can be edited within Postman by clicking on the cog icon near the top right of the screen and selecting 'Manage Environments'.
+Note - the value for the variable classic_ip_wrong (which appears within two sets of curly braces) can be edited within Postman by clicking on the cog icon near the top right of the screen and selecting 'Manage Environments'.
 *We provide several environments containing preconfigured variable values [here](https://github.com/FRINXio/cli-units/tree/master/postman) - the environment files all have a suffix 'env.json'*
 ~~~~
 {